5mooth0perator/5mooth.github.io/README.md

 It is people's electronic cash, not connected to government or officials.

+### What is Robinhood

+Robinhood is a fully secure and anonymous cryptocurrency.
+Built from the ground up to ensure anonymity, transactions cannot be linked to a single sender.

+Cryptocurrency is about the decentralization of the financial sector, removing people’s dependence on third party institutions.

+Robinhood is the natural next step in this journey, giving us all the power to make truly anonymous financial transactions.

+### Robinhood features

+#### Untraceable payments

+CryptoNote provides users with a completely anonymous payment scheme.
+CryptoNote implements the ring signature technology which allows you to sign a message on behalf of a group.
+The signature only proves the message was created by someone from the group, but all the possible signers are indistinguishable from each other.

+####  Unlinkable transactions

+Even if outgoing transactions are untraceable, everyone may still be able to see the payments you have received and thus determine your income.
+However, by using a variation of the Diffie-Hellman exchange protocol, a receiver has multiple unique one-time addresses derived from his single public key.
+After funds are sent to these addresses they can only be redeemed by the receiver; and it would be impossible to cross-link these payments.

+####  Double-spending proof
+Nobody is able to spend the same money twice — even if all his signatures are anonymous.
+Every signature contains a key image — a kind of fingerprint of the secret key.
+It is based on a one-way cryptographic function; this implies that given only the key image it is impossible to restore the corresponding secret key.
+These key images are used to prevent double-spending.

+####  Blockchain analysis resistance
+Non-repeating one-time addresses and mixed keys in ring signatures make the whole blockchain resistant to analysis.
+Each future transaction will only increase the entropy and create additional obstacles for an analyst.
+FULL ARTICLE
+ Egalitarian
+proof of work
+The proof of work mechanism acts as a voting system.
+Thus, it is crucial that during the voting process all the participants have equal voting privileges.
+CryptoNote brings this equality with its egalitarian proof of work, utilizing built-in CPU instructions, which are very hard and too expensive to implement in special purpose devices, but perfectly suitable for ordinary PCs.
+FULL ARTICLE
+ Adaptive
+parameters
+A decentralized payment system must not depend on a single person's decisions, even if this person is a developer.
+CryptoNote has no hard-coded constants; magic numbers in the code are designed to be re-calculated based on the previous state of the network.
+Thus, they always change adaptively and independently, allowing the network to develop on its own.

+### Create unique cryptocurrencies with CryptoNote

+#### Anonymous payments

+CryptoNote uses ring signatures and one-time addresses for truly anonymous payments.
+Learn more.

+Unlinkable transactions

+CryptoNote's transactions can't be linked between the sender and the recipient.

+Learn more
+Egalitarian proof of work

+CryptoNight hash function is designed for egalitarian GPU & CPU mining.

+Learn more
+Adaptive limits

+CryptoNote currency intelligently adjusts its parameters based on the historical data.

+Learn more

+### Papers

+Learn more about our tech

 ### The corrupt fear us.
 The honest support us.
 The heroic join us.
 We are [#Robinhood](https://jekyllrb.com/)

 We share the collective idea of people's electronic cash worldwide; we are the people.